codenothing/css-compressor/docs/Options.md

  - *BODY -> body*

-pseduo-space
+pseudo-space
 ------------

-Add space after pseduo selectors, for ie6
+Add space after pseudo selectors, for ie6

  - *a:first-child{ -> a:first-child {*